vega-studio/deltav/docs/Layers/Layers2D/glyphLayer.md

 **resourceTrigger()**

-This will trigger when the resource nmanager is ready to render this glyph
+This will trigger when the resource manager is ready to render this glyph